nataschalam/chest-xray-ml/README.md

 # Chest X-Ray Disease Classification with VGG16
 This repository contains a PyTorch-based deep learning pipeline for binary disease detection from chest X-ray (CXR) images using transfer learning with VGG16.
 The model classifies X-ray images into: (1) No Finding (healthy) or (2) Disease present (any pathology)

 The project includes dataset preprocessing, stratified data splitting, model training with early stopping, comprehensive evaluation metrics, and visual diagnostics.
+PyData Stack used and libraries used for evaluation and visualisation include scikit-learn, matplotlib, seaborn, pandas

 ## Data
 - This project uses a freely-accessible chest x-ray dataset provided by the NIH Clinical Center: https://nihcc.app.box.com/v/ChestXray-NIHCC